 Tonawanda/North Buffalo Rails to Trails

 The Shoreline Trail begins (or ends) in the City of Tonawanda at the confluence of the Niagara River and Ellicott & Tonawanda Creeks, at the site of the old Erie Canal.
 It follows the Niagara River to Buffalo, passing through Niawanda & Isle View Parks, under the south Grand Island bridges, and through Riverside & Black Rock.
 You have the option of crossing the single-lane bridge to Unity Island, or you can continue down Niagara Street a bit, before connecting back up with the off-street trail at the Peace Bridge.
 You’ll ride through LaSalle Park and Canalside, transfer onto the Ohio Street bike lane for a short distance, and then back on the path parallel to Route 5 all the way to the Union Ship Canal just north of Lackawanna.
 The Shoreline Trail is a bit more hilly in spots than Rails to Trails, but not out of the question — even for an old guy like me riding a single-speed bike into a mild headwind.
-There is also the option, as you emerge from the trail on Niagara Street at Forest Avenue, to cut across Niagara to a continuance of the trail all the way to Delaware Park.
+There's also the option, as you emerge from the trail on Niagara Street at Forest Avenue, to hop on the Jesse Kregal Pathway all the way to Delaware Park.

 There are certainly many other not-too-difficult options.
 Here are just a few: